markjkaem/atomiumai/readme.md

 </a>
 <h3 align="center">Atomium AI</h3>
 <p align="center">
 Atomium AI is a sophisticated web application designed to help users generate high-quality YouTube videos from images and YouTube links.
 Built with Next.js and Go, it leverages large language models (LLMs) to ensure optimal content results for users.
-Additionally, Atomium AI offers an interactive experience where users can purchase tokens.
+Additionally, Atomium AI offers an interactive experience where users can purchase tokens!
 <br/>
 <br/>
 <a href="https://atomiumai.com/landing/introduction"><strong>Getting started »</strong></a>